nkinlui/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a recent graduate from University of California, Irvine with a bachelors in Computer Science.
 Avid tech enthusiast and mild tinkerer.
-Former intern at the ITS Customer Billing & Support Services Reports Group at the Los Angeles Department of Water and Power.
-Currently looking for opportunities to gain experience and contribute in the workforce.
+Current Systems Analyst at ITA Customer Engagement Bureau Council Support Team.
+Former intern at the ITS Customer Billing & System Support Reports Group at the Los Angeles Department of Water and Power.
+Always looking for opportunities to gain experience and contribute in the workforce.